-For S.1313, the accrual adjustment from the model is not used in calculations for B9f in FA.
-But, the flows and stocks shown in the model between S.1311 and S.1313 are included as of which taxes in F.8 in FA.
-The reason for not letting the model affect S.1313 in FA is that the source (Annual accounts for municipalities and county councils) for FA and NFA already is accrual.
+For S.1313, the centralized tax model in the financial accounts is not used for accrual adjustment of taxes in the calculations for B9f in financial accounts.
+But, the flows and stocks shown in the model between central and local government are included as an of which taxes in AF.8 in financial accounts.
+The reason for not letting the model affect local government in financial accounts is that the source (Annual accounts for municipalities and regions) for financial and non-financial accounts already is accrual.
 The tax correction is instead based on the difference between accrual taxes shown in the statements of accounts and the accrual taxes reported by ESV.
-Therefore no adjustments are being made for other accounts receivable/payable in EDP T2C (the necessary corrections are made under Other adjustments "Other source income taxes" in EDP T2C while in EDP T3D, this adjustments is performed in F.89 receivables.)